1 8

 Option 2: White, grey, or black slim fitting shirt.
 Black or grey convertible tights or leggings.
 White socks and white ballet shoes, or black socks and black ballet shoes.

-Contemporary, Jazz, Musical Theater, and similar classes:
+Contemporary, Jazz, Musical Theater, Contemporary Ballet and similar classes:

-Logos, prints, and large graphics are discouraged and should be kept to a minimum.
+Except for Joffrey Workshop merchandise, logos, prints, and large graphics are discouraged and should be kept to a minimum.

 Skintoneballet